NK Trnje

-NK Trnje is a Croatian professional football club based in the city of Zagreb, founded in 1924.
+NK Trnje is a Croatian football club based in the city of Zagreb, founded in 1924.
 They currently play in the Treća HNL, the third division of Croatian football.

 History

 NK Trnje won the 2000-01 Treća HNL championship by six points, gaining promotion to the 2.
 HNL.
 However they finished 15th in their only season in the second division and were relegated.

 Stadium

 Their home stadium was built in 1980.

 In 2017, the club constructed an auxiliary training field at the cost of 5 million kuna which meets the highest European standards.